Ministries & Organizations

 • FIAT Women's Group

 All women are welcome!
-Meetings on the first Saturday of each month, 7:30–8:45 a.m. for prayer, friendship, and faith sharing.
+Meetings on the first Saturday of each month, 7:30–8:45 a.m. for food, fellowship, and small group discussion.
+Current study information may be accessed on the calendar.

 For reminders and updates, contact Gloria Dunning, djgdunning@comcast.net or Mary Ann Stroud, stroud@cybermesa.com